 AP takes an à la carte approach, and allows students to choose which AP subjects they would like to enrol in.
 "With AP, students can work to their own strengths, whether those are singular or multiple," says Lynda Robinson, associate director of AP Canada.

 IB programs are more comprehensive.
 Students are required to take all IB courses, and must complete 150 hours of extracurricular CAS activities (Creativity, Action and Service), which can entail anything from music to sports to volunteer work.
 They can choose different levels within the IB courses, depending on their strengths in particular subjects.
 "It's a coherent philosophy," says Marilynne Sinclair, teacher and IB coordinator at Ashbury College in Ottawa.
-"At Ashbury, we help students put together an IB program that's right for them.
+"At Ashbury, we help students put together an IB Programme that's right for them.
 It's a very personalized approach."

 Both programs are ideal for students who are intellectually curious and perform well academically.
 "If students aren't challenged, their minds wander," says Robinson.
 "A good advanced study program allows students to be creative and to become more advanced learners.
 They're not spoon-fed so much."